SigNoz/signoz.io/docs/userguide/logs_troubleshooting.md

 This troubleshooting guide includes step-by-step instructions that should resolve most issues with logs.

-## K8s attribute filtering issue in logs.
+## K8s Attribute Filtering Issue in Logs

 In the SigNoz charts releases `v0.9.1`, `v0.10.0` and `0.10.1`, some users who are facing issues querying the following selected fields.